 No. IQoro® is approved by the authorities as a CE marked, Class 1 Medical Device for use by a single person.

 IQoro® is a CE marked, Class 1 Medical Device and thus we can ship to any customer in any country in the EU (more correctly, the EES region) even if the health authorities there don’t buy from us and prescribe it.
-Note that today the user manual including the self-tests and training journal is only available in English and Swedish.
+Note that today the user manual including the self-tests and training journal is available in Danish, English, Finnish, German, Swedish and Norwegian.

 No. IQoro® would need to approved by the FDA before we could supply to US citizens.
 That’s not a huge hurdle for a device that is CE marked, and it’s in our development plans - but not yet!